IRS Income Tax Payment Plans

 Once you start the application process, you will see more detailed information about both plans: Full Payment and Installment Agreements.
 Your personal tax and future income situation will play an important role in deciding which plan to select.
 Each of these payment plans will offer these options: direct debit or Electronic Federal Tax Payment System® (EFTPS) from your bank account, or payroll deduction from your employersubmit Form 2159, Payroll Deduction Agreement.
 You should be current on all filing requirements before you select a payment plan.

-If for some reason you can't pay your taxes via the two plans mentioned above, you may propose a partial payment installment agreement or PPIA.
+If you can't pay your taxes via the two plans mentioned above, you may propose a partial payment installment agreement or PPIA.
 The PPIA is between you as the taxpayer and the IRS, providing for less than the full payment of the tax liability by the expiration of the collection period.
 Read your rights as a taxpayer before you call 1-800-829-1040.

-The Officer in Compromise Agreement (OIC) is a settlement between you as the taxpayer and the IRS that resolves your tax liability by payment of an agreed upon reduced amount.
+The Offer in Compromise Agreement (OIC) is a settlement between you as the taxpayer and the IRS that resolves your tax liability by payment of an agreed upon reduced amount.
 You have these options with an OIC:

 Lump Sum Payment: The full debt must be paid in 5 or fewer installments,